 - Finding Balance in Your Busy World

 But there are seasons in life when such a focus on the home just does not fit.
 We all have them.
-Whether it’s work, or school, kids, or caring for aging parents, or very sick children, a super tidy home is just not top priority and I definitely don’t advocate spending your Saturdays trying to keep it up.
+Whether it’s work, or school, kids, or caring for aging parents, or very sick children.
+A super tidy home is just not top priority and I definitely don’t advocate spending your Saturdays trying to keep it up.

 I like to think of Saturdays as a special time that families can spend together doing fun things and just hanging out.
 Not scrubbing toilets.
 So you may find that a lot of my cleaning tips are meant to be fit in during the week.
 It’s just how I roll.

 A comfortable livable home is a priority though and I think I may have a few tips to bring to the table to help C. manage her very busy life and keep a neat and tidy home.

 Tips for Home Management When You’re Rarely Home